 - Will automating this test case increase the quality or performance of my app?

 If the answer is yes, you must automate the test case.
 Otherwise, you should skip it as automating the test case may complicate it or will not be helpful as it doesn’t contribute to the quality and performance of the mobile app.

 Step 2: Plan Test Cases

-The Agile testing matrix/testing quadrants lay out the different kinds of test cases you will implement throughout your project development cycle.
-Here it is important to note that testing is not sequential or reserved for the end of your product development, but rather an integrated part of each Agile sprint.
+The Agile testing matrix/testing quadrants lay out the different test cases you will implement throughout your project development cycle.
+Here it is important to note that testing is not sequential or reserved for the end of your product development but rather an integrated part of each Agile sprint.

 - Repeated often or is repetitive

 - Subject to human error

 If the test case relies on subjective feedback (e.g., UI / UX), is exploratory, or requires many steps, it’s likely not a good candidate for automation.
 Equally, if you only need to run the test once, it is not worth writing test automation.
 Since setting up automation takes time, you want it to be worthwhile!

 The three most common mobile app test cases to automate are unit tests, functional tests, and integration tests.

 1. Unit Testing: Unit testing is an Agile Testing process for checking the quality and efficiency of individual user stories, i.e., for a specific feature (or unit) built by the developers.
 Developers run these tests locally against each mobile OS (iOS / Android) to check for dependencies.